craftcms/nitro/README.md

 5. Run `export NITRO_DEVELOPMENT=true` in your terminal or add it to your shell profile so Nitro knows which images to pull.
 6. In the same terminal session you used for the previous step, run `nitro apply`.

 *: This will build everything for each architecture.
-If you’d rather, you can build containers individually by running `make local PHP_VERSION=X`, substituting `X` for the version of a single PHP image you’d like to build.
+If you’d rather, you can build containers individually for amd64 by running `make local PHP_VERSION=X`, substituting `X` for the version of a single PHP image you’d like to build.